 the foundation meets the challenge

-Since 1993 the Foundation has been there to fill the gap between the Library’s needs and its government funding making sure the facility and programs stay up-to-date and meet the needs of New Rochelle’s residents.
+Since 1993 the Foundation has been there to fill the gap between the Library’s needs and taxpayer support, making sure the facility and programs stay up-to-date and able to meet the needs of New Rochelle’s residents.

-To date, the Foundation has raised more than $3 million and has established a $1 million endowment fund to ensure the future of our Library and provide an ongoing stream of funding for new and emerging needs.
-In addition, stepping in as a matching funder, the Foundation has been able to leverage its support to bring in an additional $418,000 dollars in New York State grants over the past 5 years.
+To date, the Foundation has raised more than $3 million and has established a $2 million+ endowment fund to ensure the future of our Library and provide an ongoing stream of funding for new and emerging needs.
+In addition, stepping in as a matching funder, the Foundation has been able to leverage its support to bring in an additional $694,000 dollars in New York State grants over the past 5 years.